wp-plugins/asgard/readme.txt

 Serious Malware Scanner:

-No dumb line-by-line security scan.
-In common cases, malware injection heavy encoded and encrypted.
+No stupid line-by-line security scan.
+In common cases, malware injection strong encoded and encrypted.
 Therefore, we scan files in two steps:

-* Send files hashes and detect popular "security-breach" web-shells: c99, rst, r57 and many more blackhat tools.
+* Send file hashes and detect popular web-shells: c99, rst, r57 and many more blackhat tools.
-* Send unknown files and our CloudAPI detect hacked files and encrypted backdoors.
+* Send unknown files and our CloudAPI detects hacked files and encrypted backdoors.

+We use Machine Learning algorithms for detect suspicious and malicious code.
+Use at your own risk ;)

 == Installation ==